 - poor dental health

-A deficiency of thiamine, also known as vitamin B-1, can cause:
+A deficiency in thiamine, also known as vitamin B1, can also

 Fish oil is typically considered safe for any adult who doesn’t have allergies to fish.
-It’s important to speak with a doctor before giving supplements to very young children.
+However, the evidence around using fish oil as an appetite stimulant is slim.

 Dronabinol is a cannabinoid medication.
 This means it acts on the cannabinoid receptors in the brain.
-Dronabinol helps decrease nausea and stimulate appetite.
-It’s used in people experiencing decreased appetite due to HIV and chemotherapy.
+Dronabinol helps decrease nausea in people with cancer and stimulates appetite in people with HIV.

-It isn’t clear if it can be safely prescribed to children.
-A doctor can help determine if this medication would be helpful and safe for you.
+A doctor can help determine whether this medication would be helpful and safe for you.

 It can be prescribed to children.
 It has potential hormonal side effects and can cause blood clots.

 Oxandrolone is a synthetic testosterone derivative.
-It stimulates appetite and promotes weight gain similarly to anabolic steroids or naturally occurring testosterone in the body.
-It’s often prescribed to assist with appetite and weight gain following:
+It promotes weight gain similarly to anabolic steroids or naturally occurring testosterone in the body.
+It’s often prescribed following: